rust-lang/rfcs/text/3491-remove-implicit-features.md

 dependency from `foo` to `dep:foo`, dealing with the [potential breaking changes](https://doc.rust-lang.org/cargo/reference/semver.html#cargo-remove-opt-dep).

-Ideally, this will be accomplished by `cargo` emitting an allow-by-defaylt warning when parsing a workspace member's package when an optional dependency is not referenced via `dep:` in the features ([rust-lang/cargo#9088](https://github.com/rust-lang/cargo/issues/9088))
+Ideally, this will be accomplished by `cargo` emitting an allow-by-default warning when parsing a workspace member's package when an optional dependency is not referenced via `dep:` in the features ([rust-lang/cargo#9088](https://github.com/rust-lang/cargo/issues/9088))